NatenaelB/Classifier-to-predict-whether-a-loan-case-will-be-paid-off-or-not./README.md

 # Machine-learing-with-python-
- load a historical dataset from previous loan applications, clean the data, and apply different classification algorithm on the data.
-You are expected to use the following algorithms to build your models:  k-Nearest Neighbour Decision Tree Support Vector Machine Logistic Regression The results is reported as the accuracy of each classifier, using the following metrics when these are applicable:  Jaccard index, F1-score,  LogLoass
+ Load a historical dataset from previous loan applications, clean the data, and apply different classification algorithm on the data.
+You are expected to use the following algorithms to build your models:  k-Nearest Neighbour, Decision Tree, Support Vector Machine and Logistic Regression.
+The results is reported as the accuracy of each classifier, using the following metrics when these are applicable:  Jaccard index, F1-score,  LogLoass

 1. Building model using KNN, finding the best k and accuracy evaluation
 2. Building model using Decision Tree, finding the best k and accuracy evaluation